Frederick James Woodbridge: Architectural career

-Within the AIA, he was the chairman for the Committee on Architectural Services, Vice Chairman for the Committee on Buildings Costs, Secretary for the New York Chapter Civilian Protection Committee from 1940–1941.
+Within the AIA, he was the chairman for the Committee on Architectural Services, Vice Chairman for the Committee on Buildings Costs, Secretary for the New York Chapter Civilian Protection Committee from 1940 to 1941.
 He was the president of the Architectural League and secretary of its executive committee.

 He was a member of the Plattsburg & Columbia S.A.T.C in 1918, U.S. Naval Reserve Lieutenant, Lt.
-Commander of the O. in C. Air Naval Training Unit, Naval and Air Station, Quonset from 1942–1945.
+Commander of the O. in C. Air Naval Training Unit, Naval and Air Station, Quonset from 1942 to 1945.

-He was faculty at the Extension, School of Architecture, 1934-1942 as a critic in Design, Instructor in History of Architecture and Rendering, Lecturer on Design at the Institutional Residence Halls, of Teacher's College, Columbia University (1939–1942).
+He was faculty at the Extension, School of Architecture, 1934–1942 as a critic in Design, Instructor in History of Architecture and Rendering, Lecturer on Design at the Institutional Residence Halls, of Teacher's College, Columbia University (1939–1942).
 He was the architect for excavations at Antioch of Pisidia, Turkey, and at Carthage, Tunisia, from 1924 to 1925.

 Death

 He died on January 17, 1974 (aged 73) in Manhattan, New York City.